24

 Do people in Copenhagen speak English?

-Yes, most people in Denmark are quite good at speaking English.
+Yes, most people in Denmark speak English very well.
 We might look like we’re in a hurry or have headphones in, but most Danes are happy to help if you ask.

 Is Copenhagen safe for tourists?